Last Updated on November 30, 2023 by Bilingual Kidspot

 Facts About Chinese New Year

 Looking for facts about Chinese New Year?

 While most of the world celebrates the New Year in January, there’s still a New Year’s celebration that is right around the corner.

-All over the world, but especially in China and surrounding Asian countries, Chinese New Year will be celebrated on February 12th.
+All over the world, but especially in China and surrounding Asian countries, Chinese New Year will be celebrated on February 1st for 2022.

 For those of you who might not know about this major holiday, we’ve compiled a list of 10 Chinese New Year facts that everyone should know.

 1. The date for Chinese New Year changes every year

 One of the most important facts about Chinese New Year is that unlike western countries which only use the solar (Gregorian) calendar, China still uses the Lunar calendar for many major holidays and even birthdays.

 Since Chinese New Year is determined by the Lunar calendar, there is no set date for this holiday.

 Each year will use a different date, but the holiday usually falls somewhere between mid-January and mid-February.